emilyyyu/emilyyyu.github.io/_pages/teaching.md

 - You like algorithmic implementation (C++ preferred) and are interested in SAT/SMT, model checking, and formal methods.

-- Projects include case studies, building and evaluating tools, and theoretical advances.
+- We have projects regarding case studies, building and evaluating tools, and theoretical advances.